 Durable Medical Equipment (DME) is covered if medically necessary and may require prior authorization.
 This includes consumables and diabetic footwear.
 Some DME can be rented, while other DME is purchased.
 Rentals are authorized for a specific period of time.
-If you still need the rented equipment when the authorization expires, you should call your primary care provider and request that the authorization be extended.
+If you still need the rented equipment when the authorization expires, you should call your primary care provider and request a new authorization for additional dates of service.
 All DME must be obtained from a DHMP network provider.